Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Igor Chernyshov

-Askarov will start in Tampa Bay on Tuesday.
+Askarov will start in Buffalo on Tuesday.

 Yaroslav Askarov